alexwkleung/Blossom-Editor/README.md

 [MIT License](LICENSE).

-The [Apache 2.0 License](LICENSE-APACHE-2.0) is included merely for compatibility with the typescript-compile library and electron-installer-dmg package, but this project will be based on the MIT License.
+The [Apache 2.0 License](LICENSE-APACHE-2.0) is included merely for compatibility with the electron-installer-dmg package, but this project will be based on the MIT License.

 Please read [NOTICE.md](NOTICE.md) regarding license attributions and other attributions for this project in more detail.